ICTP/SMR4077/DAY7/02-exercises/README.md

 ## Multi-Node

 In this section, you'll take the multi-GPU code you developed earlier and **scale it to run across multiple nodes** in a distributed environment.

+## Distributed Data Parallel

+This folder contains the parallelized version of the code originally written for training a model on a single GPU.